Many faculty, staff, and students are taking advantage of the benefits of the Oregon State University Box Service

 You can access your OSU Box account via web browser at http://box.oregonstate.edu/

-.
-This provides the convenience and security of single sign-on (SSO) authentication with your OSU Network ID.
-While the web interface may not be ideal for all applications, it does give you access to your account as well as the ability to preview, upload, and download files.
+, which utilizes single sign-on (SSO) authentication with your OSU Network ID.
+While the web interface may not be ideal for all applications, it allows you to preview, upload, and download files.
 Box for Office Online

 will let you edit your documents stored on Oregon State Box with your OSU Office 365